publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch37/m__us_usc_t50_s1902.md

     2004—Subsec. (a)(1)(E).
 [Pub.
 L. 108–487][/us/pl/108/487], § 603(a)(1), added subpar.
 (E).

     Subsec. (a)(2).
 [Pub.
 L. 108–487][/us/pl/108/487], § 603(a)(2), which directed the amendment of the matter following par.
-(2) by inserting in the first sentence “or for the scholarship program under paragraph (1)(E)” after “under paragraph (1)(D) for the National Flagship Language Initiative described in subsection (i) of this section” and by inserting at end “For the authorization of appropriations for the scholarship program under paragraph (1)(E), see [section 1912 of this title][/us/usc/t50/s1912].”, was executed to the concluding provisions of par.
+(2) by inserting in the first sentence “or for the scholarship program under paragraph (1)(E)” after “under paragraph (1)(D) for the National Flagship Language Initiative described in subsection (i)” and by inserting at end “For the authorization of appropriations for the scholarship program under paragraph (1)(E), see [section 1912 of this title][/us/usc/t50/s1912].”, was executed to the concluding provisions of par.
 (2) to reflect the probable intent of Congress.

     [Pub.
 L. 108–487][/us/pl/108/487], § 601(b), in introductory provisions, inserted “or from a transfer under [section 1910(c) of this title][/us/usc/t50/s1910/c]” after “National Security Education Trust Fund”.